-After meeting the legal requirements for forming a college district, the Oregon State Board of Higher Education ordered establishment of the proposed district on December 11, 1962.
-Voters supported formation of the district by voting 3,190 "yes" and 825 "no" on March 30, 1964.
+After meeting the legal requirements for forming a college district, the Oregon State Board of Higher Education ordered the establishment of the proposed district on December 11, 1962.
+Voters supported formation of the district on March 30, 1964.
 The same election also established the first seven-member board of directors.
 At the first board meeting on April 2, 1964, Ralph Snyder was appointed registrar and Harry Jacoby was hired as the first president of the college.

 The land for the campus, 98.5 acres (39.9 ha) of pasture land along a bend in the North Umpqua River, was donated by Elton and Ruth Jackson.
 The Board accepted the site in February 1965.
 College construction was funded by a serial levy passed in May 1965 and a bond measure passed in 1968.
 Additional financing came from interest earnings, state funding, and federal grants.
 Classes were first held during “Phase I” of the new campus in Fall 1967.

 The Athletics department was established in 1967-68 and joined the Oregon Community College Athletic Association (now the Northwest Athletic Conference or NWAC) for competition with its first sport, men’s basketball, in 1969-70.
 Today Athletics offers baseball, men’s and women’s basketball, cross-country, eSports, obstacle course racing (the only junior college to offer scholarship competition in obstacle course racing), women’s soccer, track and field, women’s volleyball, and men’s and women’s wrestling.

 - Women’s basketball established in 1973-74, has obtained multiple NWAC conference championships and high tournament placements, and includes former player Sarona Snuka, currently wrestling for WWE as Tamina amongst the team’s alumni.